 The case studies project commenced in 2006 with documentary photography of their works for use in a suite of marketing collateral, and a custom Word document for tender bids, which they edit and publish in-house.
 The marketing strategy was that in the competitive tendering context their bids get put to the top of the pile, they win more contracts and they grow.
 Between 2011–2015 post-Christchurch earthquakes the firm successfully doubled in size from 25 to 50 employees.

-In 2011 Tru-Line Civil commissioned me to head up their rename and rebrand project.
-The design and build of a responsive, content managed website was commissioned from Dynamic Multi-media.
-The core of the new brand and identity system is the new Tru-Line logo.
-The identity system is followed through on the website which is populated with MagentaDot Brand’s photos and content written in a collaboration with TruLine’s Projects Manager Geoff Powell, and very well received by their customer base as Geoff reports in his testimonial.
+The core of the new brand and identity system is the new Tru-Line logo I designed.
+The identity system is followed through on the website which is populated with MagentaDot Brand’s photos and content written in a collaboration with then TruLine’s Projects Manager Geoff Powell, and very well received by their customer base as Geoff reports in his testimonial.

-I was responsible for populating the site for the launch, and maintaining the site since as required.
+I was responsible for populating the site for the launch, and maintaining it since as required.

 Creating compelling case studies covering TruLine’s strengths